Chapter 13 : Snap Decision

 I turn around to see the pale, bored looking friend that I had met the first day Riley ap-proached Rose.
 He’s gesturing at my white knuckles, looking amused.

-, might I ask?”
+“What exactly is impressive, might I ask?”
 I say snappishly, not really in the mood for witty banter.

 “Well for starters, you didn’t punch him in the face or curse his bollocks off,” he says, shrugging.
 “I come pretty close to that every day, but I don’t usually see people who tol-erate his crap.”

 I raise my eyebrows at him.
 “I’m only doing it for my friend….
-Speaking of which, aren’t you his
+Speaking of which, aren’t you his friend?”

 “More or less,” he replies, and then, after a moment, “I’m Sterling Jones, what’s your name?”